wildetahorg/stepik-selenium-phyton/README.md

 # stepik-selenium-phyton
-Repo for the course from Stepik about the Selenium+Python testing
+This is repo for the course from Stepik about the Selenium+Python testing

+**Link to the course:** https://stepik.org/course/575/